| "This business chose me," says Carolyn Moran, founder

 years getting her new business going.
 Living Tree Papers officially

+launched in 1996.
 "It's all about saving trees," Carolyn explains.
 "No trees are

 clear-cut" to make Living Tree paper grades, which range from 50%